Bengaluru: Arts

 Several art galleries including the government-established National Gallery of Modern Art emerged in the 1990s.
 The Karnataka Chitrakala Parishath showcases a collection of painting, sculptures, and various other forms of art.
 The Indian Cartoon Gallery organised by the Indian Institute of Cartoonists, conducts periodic cartoon exhibitions.
 "Art Bangalore" is an international art festival, held annually in the city since 2010.
 Kannada Sahitya Parishat is a nonprofit organisation headquartered in Bengaluru that promotes the Kannada language and literature.
 The "Bangalore Literature Festival" is an annual literary event organised since 2012.
 Karnataka Rajyotsava, which marks the formation of Karnataka state on 1 November 1956, is celebrated on the same day annually and is a public holiday in the city.
-Bengaluru is a major center of the Kannada film industry, which released 224 Kannada feature films in 2018.
+Bengaluru is a major centre of the Kannada film industry, which released 224 Kannada feature films in 2018.
 Art theatres that stages English and Kannada language plays in the city include Chowdiah Memorial Hall, Ranga Shankara, and Ravindra Kalakshetra.
 British Council, Alliance Française de Bangalore, and Max Müller Bhavan also organise foreign language plays including those of drama companies that tour India.